By Nick Lumsden

 A hacker looking through your data doesn’t know who you are and frankly, doesn’t care.
 They look for and exploit exposed infrastructures with the greatest number of vulnerabilities regardless of who you are or what data you have.
 The takeaway: you can’t value security based on the size of your company; you must value it based on the value of your data.

 Public cloud is a great development environment; you get inexpensive storage, maybe some free services, and you move your data there thinking it’s safe.
 But it’s important to never lose sight of the fact that you no longer have the perimeter fail safe.
 Encryption is king, and it’s your responsibility.
 When you transmit data the public cloud, it is not secure until you secure it.
+AWS provides some good things for data security, but keeping sensitive information encrypted can really help out with security.
+Finding ways to reduce your AWS costs, and then spending the savings on better security could be extremely helpful in the long run.

 Knowledge is Power